aquaprotocol/smart-contract-api/README.md

 ```

 #### InvokeDeposition
-The function for invoke fiat/crypto currency deposition.
+The function for invoking fiat/cryptocurrency deposition.

 Request:
 ```go